-The diminutive attacker is one of the favourites to win the prestigious accolade after scoring 73 goals in all competitions during the 2011-12 season.
+The diminutive attacker is one of the favorites to win the prestigious accolade after scoring a whooping 73 goals in all competitions during the 2011-12 season.

 "Messi?
 We are talking about a player who scored more than 80 goals [for Barca and Argentina], that is crazy," Mascherano told reporters at a press conference.

 "If I had to vote for the Ballon d'Or, I would give it to Messi, then Xavi and Andres Iniesta."

 Mascherano then admitted that he was thrilled to move to Camp Nou in 2010 after three years at Liverpool and confirmed that talks regarding a new contract are at an advanced stage.